jharris1993/New_Remote_Camera_Robot/README.md

    * Git/GitHub
       * Learn how to manage and maintain a project on GitHub using Git and the Git extensions within VS Code.

+## Stretch Goals:
+1. Modify the code to work with https requests to prevent the joystick from being blocked by browser policies.
+   *  This is currently in progress and several approaches are being investigated.
+2. Provide a way to configure joystick/gamepad button mapping via an external configuration file.
+3. Provide a default mapping for "standard" gamepads.

 ## Challenges:

 ### Primary Limitations